UniversalDependencies/UD_Faroese-FarPaHC/README.md

 # Acknowledgments

 This project is funded by The Icelandic Student Innovation Fund, grant no. 206457-0091.
+Thanks are due to Örvar Kárason, whose previous work was used as a basis for the conversion.

 ## References